 Call Home Energy Scotland on 0808 808 2282 for advice or to arrange a free property assessment.

-HEEPS Equity Loan: A Scottish Government pilot programme which aims to give homeowners and landlords (with no more than 2 properties) in the Argyll and Bute, Glasgow City and Perth and Kinross local authority areas access to funding to make improvements to the energy efficiency of the property and make repairs to the fabric of the building.
+HEEPS Equity Loan: A Scottish Government pilot programme which aims to give homeowners and landlords (with no more than 2 properties) in Perth and Kinross, Stirling, Dundee, Glasgow City, Inverclyde, Renfrewshire, Argyll and Bute or the Western Isles local authority areas access to funding to make improvements to the energy efficiency of the property and make repairs to the fabric of the building.
 Funding will be in the form of an equity loan and will allow homeowners to borrow against the value of their home.

 Resource Efficient Scotland SME Loan: Funded by the Scottish Government, interest free loans of £1,000 to £100,000 to help private sector landlords to install measures that will improve the energy efficiency of their properties.

 Renewable Heat Incentive (RHI): Landlords who install or have already installed an eligible renewable heating technology could receive quarterly payments over seven years to help cover the costs through the UK Government’s Renewable Heat Incentive.

 Feed-in Tariffs (FITs): This scheme closed to new applications on 31 March 2019.
 If an eligible system has already been installed or you are interested in support available in future for electricity generating systems please visit our Feed-In Tariffs page.